Yin Lu

-Yin Lu (尹路 (Yǐn Lù); born 3 January 1989) is a Chinese footballer who currently plays for China League One side Dalian K'un City.
+Yin Lu (尹路 (Yǐn Lù); born 3 January 1989) is a Chinese footballer.

 Club career

 Yin started his professional career with China League Two side Shaanxi Star in 2008.
 He joined a new founded club Dalian Aerbin in 2009.
 He made 17 appearances and scored 2 goals in the 2010 season as Dalian Aerbin finished the first place and won promotion to League One.
 Liu went on to appear 13 times in the League One, the club won two consecutive champions and promotions and enter the top flight in the 2011 season.
 He scored his first Super League goal on 6 May 2012, in a 2–1 away defeat against Guangzhou Evergrande.

 Yin transferred to Chinese Super League side Jiangsu Sainty in January 2013.
 In July 2014, Yin moved to China League Two side Taiyuan Zhongyou Jiayi until 31 December 2014.

 On 5 February 2018, Yin transferred to fellow China League One side Dalian Transcendence.